guettli/intranets/README.md

 Creating hyperlinks which link to a part inside the page (like "#my-term" in https://..../glossary#my-term) are difficult to handle.

+# Free yourself from hierarchies

+People like hierarchies.
+Some examples.

+* Org-Charts: On top is the CEO, below him/her the C-level, then managers, then at the bottom the normal workers.

+* In the past encyclopedias got sold in collections of book: The first book contained all terms starting with "A"....

+* Books have several chapters, and each chapter has several sections.

+* The world consists of several countries.
+Most countries have sub-divisions like "states".

+* Local files in your hard-disk get stored in folders, which can contain folders ...
+Like "C:\Users\YourUsername"

+These hierarchical view works for some terms, but not for all.

+Imagine you want to buy a new smartphone.
+If you go to a price comparison website, the website won't show you huge big tree.

+It will show you several aspects for filtering and finding the product which matches your needs.

+There are inputs for a price range, for the vendor, the size of the internal storage, size of the display, ....

+This is not a single big hierarchy.
+There are several **aspects**.

+Back to our topic "Intranets".
+What does this mean for the structure of intranets?

+I say "free yourself from hierarchies": One term, one page.
+This is like a very long glossary.

+Unfortunately this perspective is new and up to now not wide spread.
+But slowly this insight grows and people avoid hierarchies for intranet pages.

+# Avoid contact persons, use contact channels.

+> If you want to use a volunteer day, write an e-mail to "emma.sunshine@our-company.com"

+What happens with Emma is on vacation?

 # I need your feedback